When is the best time to accept an injury compensation offer?

 Making an early-stage offer

-Accepting an early-stage offer is a gamble:
+Accepting early is a risk:

 Your solicitor should:

-- be familiar with the negotiating tactics of specific insurers
+- Understand the tactics of specific insurers

 Read more: